brandonladen/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 		8-sum_listint.c - A fuction that returns the sum of all data in linked list 9-insert_nodeint.c - A function that inserts a new node at a given position 10-delete_nodeint.c - A function that deletes the node at index index of a listint_t linked list.
+		100-reverse_listint.c - A function that reverses a listint_t linked list.